-Insurance terms and definitions from Atlantic International Company of Georgia.
+Insurance terms and definitions from ATLANTIC INTERNATIONAL CO OF GA.

 Coverages and benefits listed below may not be available in your state.
 If available, some optional coverages and benefits might be offered at an additional charge.
-Contact Atlantic International Company of Georgia today to learn more.
+Contact ATLANTIC INTERNATIONAL CO OF GA today to learn more.

 An automobile insurance option, available in some states, that covers the difference between a car’s actual cash value when it is stolen or wrecked and the amount the consumer owes the leasing or finance company.